mnemnion/orb/doc/md/notes/compiler.md

 Most of this is self-describing. ``snapshot`` is a boolean, if false this is a versioned module.
-We'll be adding that later, so everything is configured so that by default we have a snapshot.  ``version`` is expected to be set to something if ``version`` is true.
+We'll be adding that later, so everything is configured so that by default we have a snapshot.

-Thought: I may want to enforce semver, in which case it would make sense for ``version`` to be a foreign key to a table containing major, minor, and patch fields.

-Update: yeah, we're doing it that way.

 ``name`` is the string used to ``require`` the module, stripped of any project